RolandPheasant/Dynamic.Trader/README.md

 ## Dynamic Data Demo

 This is a c# sample wpf project to help get started with Dynamic Data.

-Source code for dynamic data at https://github.com/RolandPheasant/DynamicData and the blog at http://dynamic-data.org/
+Source code for dynamic data is at https://github.com/RolandPheasant/DynamicData and the blog at http://dynamic-data.org/

 A big thanks to these guys for their awesome oss projects